Are you looking to grow herbs in your kitchen garden?

 Over-fertilization will only cause your herbs to grow taller and increase the legginess.

 - Entire Kit Is Certified USDA Organic - Most kitchen herb garden germination kits only include organic seeds, but their soil and pots are sometimes treated with harmful chemicals and pesticides.
 We are strong believers in sustainable, eco friendly, fully organic systems that are safe for our families and women, men, kids and every grower.
-Our DIY culinary planting system is fully and proudly certified by ODA right here in Oregon.
+Our DIY culinary indoor plant growing system is fully and proudly certified by ODA right here in Oregon.

 Here are Some Advantages of Growing Herbs in the Shade!